I have ADHD, I’ve mentioned that, right?

 Try to notice that moment when you’re abandoning yourself to a decision and expecting that gratification.
 For me it’s the time at which I say to myself, “This will probably go wrong, but …”

-And then, think the of extremes, the ludicrous and the ridiculous, and work your way in from there.
+And then, think of the extremes, the ludicrous and the ridiculous, and work your way in from there.
 Postulate the obvious option and let your wickedly agile mind consider the ramifications of that, good and bad.

 And see what might come of it all when you’re done.